bakjunheepark/understanding_architectural_styles/README.md

 ### 2. Foundation Model Scale Enables Small-Data Transfer

-The Xu et al. dataset contains only ~5,000 images — tiny by modern standards.
+The Xu et al. dataset contains only ~5,000 images, small by modern standards.
 Yet we achieve strong results by leveraging **EfficientNetV2-L** (118M parameters pretrained on ImageNet).

 **Key insight from ablations with InceptionNetv3, ResNet50, EfficientNetV2-S,M,L:** Better foundation models learn richer visual representations that transfer more effectively to specialized domains.
 Careful fine-tuning can somewhat compensate for limited domain-specific data.
 EfficientNetV2-L outperformed other models in early ablations.